Mantu-Group/CarbonBrainprint/METHODOLOGY.md

 -   **Indicator calculations**:

 	-   Calculates emissions at the **most granular level possible**
 	-   Includes raw emissions per activity category

 -   **Allocation calculations**:

 	-   Allocates emissions by **entity, brand, geography**, etc.
 	-   Converts total emissions into **intensity per reference unit** (e.g., per consulting day)

 -   **Final calculations**:

 	-   Aggregates all results by life cycle stage
 	-   Provides final carbon intensity and **uncertainty scores**
 	-   Breaks down data **by project and entity**

 **5. Complementary analysis**

 -   **Uncertainty analysis**:

 	-   Evaluates uncertainty per emission category and per entity

 -   **Sensitivity analysis**:

 	-   Assesses the impact of **data inputs or allocation choices**
 	-   Demonstrates the robustness of CFP results under different assumptions

 ## b.
 Worked example – office emissions allocation

-To illustrate how the tool functions:
+To illustrate how the tool functions, let's take the example of offices CO2e emissions:

 1.  **Scope definition**
     In the "Introduction" sheet, the **office** category includes:

 	-   Electricity (including upstream & T&D losses)
 	-   Gas consumption (upstream included)
 	-   Office waste
 	-   Fugitive emissions from air conditioning

-3.  **Data consolidation**
+2.  **Data consolidation**
     These data points are retrieved from the **CFA database**
-4.  **Emission indicators**
+3.  **Emission indicators**
     Office-related emissions by country are calculated in the **"Indicator calculations"** sheet.
-5.  **Allocation by entity**
+4.  **Allocation by entity**
     In the **"Allocation calculations"** sheet, office emissions are:

 	-   Allocated across entities
 	-   Divided by the number of consulting days to obtain a per-day per -entity emission factor

 7.  **Final output**
     In the **"Final calculations"** sheet, the emission factor per consulting day is:

 	-   Multiplied by the number of project consulting days
 	-   Integrated into the total project footprint alongside the other indicators.

 This modular and transparent structure ensures that the _Carbon Brainprint_ tool can be **audited, scaled, and adapted** to a wide range of intellectual service delivery contexts.
 It also facilitates data traceability, stakeholder communication, and alignment with ISO 14067 requirements.